lingtalfi/Light_BreezeGenerator/doc/api/Ling/Light_BreezeGenerator/Generator/LingBreezeGenerator2/getRicMethod.md

 that the method requires the ric array in order to produce the concrete php method).

 The variables array is described in this class description.

+The available options are:

+- useMultiple: bool=false,
+     I use this option to avoid potential variable replacement conflict.